Jakeisbored/random-facts/README.md

-# Welcome to random-facts python module !
+# Welcome to uselessfacts python module !
 A powerfull , flexible and modern python module to retrieve random useless facts from the mighty web , special thanks to [Joseph Paul](https://jsph.pl) for the api !
 # Getting started
 * Install the module with pip : `pip install random-facts`